 A culmination of 42 months of work by the FSMTB Model Practice Task Force, the MPA acts as a comprehensive resource to FSMTB members to assist them with statutory language based on best practices from the massage therapy regulatory community.
 Members are encouraged to use this document as a first-line resource when considering changes to their governing statutory language or state regulatory environment.

 FSMTB License Renewal Recommendation

 Each state regulates massage therapy based on their own needs to meet their mandate of public protection.
 Consequently, each state has their own requirements to obtain and retain licensure within their specific jurisdiction.
-For more information on what your state licensing board or agency requires to obtain and retain licensure, please visit the following resource document.

 Licensure and Certification Understanding

 Governmental licensing is often confused with private credentialing, generally referred to as certification, because the meanings of the terms are frequently interchanged.
 Although some jurisdictions use the term certification as signifying governmental authority to practice a profession, the difference between licensure and certification is essentially the difference between governmental regulation and self-regulation of a profession.
 For more information on the differences between licensure and certification, please examine the differences as outlined in this resource document.